amandakonet/ulmfit/README.md

 **Context**:

 * At the time of publishing, transfer learning was a practice used in computer vision, but had not yet been *successfully* brought to NLP.
-* Most models with state-of-the-art performance on NLP tasks had to be trained from scratch, and existing language models required millions of documents to fine-tune on a different domain.
+* Existing language models required millions of documents to fine-tune on a different domain and existing fine-tuning approaches only worked on the very last layer of these models.

 <p align="center">
     An abbreviated history of NLP